 The FARRAGOZ Patina Finishes Course focuses on how to achieve various finishes on wood, using home made primer, paints and sealers.
 In this course students are shown in which sequence to apply these self made products and how to distress and seal each to obtain the 24 different finishes.
 The Patina Finishes Course is directed at furniture painters who wish to achieve a rich patina on wood that looks authentically old.
 This course goes beyond the application of paint.
 There are sections on how to set up a tiny studio space in your home, how to set goals, how to avoid chaos, how to do presentations for clients and many more.
 The Patina Finishes Course is for both the hobby furniture up-cycler as well as the more professional furniture paint artists wanting to set themselves apart.

-FARRAGOZ offers online courses that will teach you how to make your own inexpensive milk paints, oil paints, tempera, primer, gesso and many more.
+FARRAGOZ offers 2 online courses in the art of patina that will teach you how to make your own inexpensive milk paints, oil paints, tempera, primer, gesso and much more.
 We will inspire and guide you with step-by-step instructions and videos on how to make, apply and distress these to create exquisite patina on wood like a master artisan.
 No expensive branded products are used in these courses.

 This is an online course in the Art of Patina and we have students from all over the globe.